brianfong96/AlgoTrader2/README.md

 - `data/voo_prices.csv` – sample monthly price data used for testing.
 - `src/pad_strategy.py` – implementation of the back‑test logic.
 The script can
   download historical VOO prices automatically using `yfinance`.
+Prices are aggregated to month end so the PAD logic runs on monthly data.
 - `tests/` – unit tests validating the strategy.

 ## Running the back‑test